topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 **Relevance**: Ultimately leads to the production of pyruvate and energy

 Need to check that all annotations are correct, but very little seems to be regulated; SOME upregulation at 56d?
+* Where there are multiple copies of a gene, some are upregulated while others are downregulated
+  * How different are their sequences?

 _Results below are preliminary; some genes may be unaccounted for_